By Ana Snyder, M.S., Exercise Physiology; CPT, FNS

 Even with all of this information, there is still a lot of confusion on waist trainers.
 Many people still see them as a viable option for weight loss.
 The reason they’re so appealing is that they tease the user into believing they can change their figure without changing their lifestyle habits.
 Society puts a lot of pressure on women to achieve the idealized hourglass figure, but how much risk is too much?

 So does waist training really work?
 And if it does, what is it training your body to do?
 A casual outside observer might say that your body seems to go right back to how it was before as soon as you remove the training garment.

 The simplest answer is that they do work, but perhaps not in the way you’re thinking.
-Waist training can’t physically shrink your body, but it does make you more aware of the food you’re eating.
+If you are wondering why you aren’t losing weight with your waist trainer, it is important to remember that waist training can’t physically shrink your body.
+But waist training does work by making you more aware of the food you’re eating.
 Many people have reported weight loss after they got a corset because it encouraged them to make healthier choices.
 However, there isn’t any other evidence supporting that waist trainers cause weight loss.
-Technically, they could be called one of the biggest fitness scams on the market.
+Technically, you could call waist trainers one of the biggest fitness scams on the market.